Bradley-Hower/reading-notes/course-401-python/class-03.md

 + **rb** or **wb** - Binary mode (read/write using byte data)

 Use .read to specify the size of content to read.
 Also, use .tell to give the current position.
 Together these can be used to toggle through a file.
 The .seek method can be used for writing but selecting where to start the next write.
 Note, seek will overwrite.

+### Read

+We have a couple of ways to read files:

++ .read(): reads the entire file.
++ .readline(size=n): reads n characters from the line.
+If n=0,-1 or empty, reads entire line.
+Useful when you only want to iterate over one line at a time.
++ .readlines(): readsthe remaining lines from the file and returns them as a list.

+### Writing

++ .write(string): This writes the string to the file.
++ .writelines(seq): This writes the sequence to the file.
+No line endings are appended to each sequence item.
+It’s up to you to add the appropriate line ending(s).

 ## File Objects